-Gimbels Department Store was established in the Midwest in the nineteenth century and grew into one of the nation's largest chains in the twentieth century.
+The surface parking lot at the northeast corner of 8th and Chestnut Streets, where Green's Hotel had stood, existed for only five years from 1935 to 1940, when Gimbels Department Store and a partner constructed the parking garage in question on the site.
+Gimbels was established in the Midwest in the nineteenth century and grew into one of the nation's largest chains in the early twentieth century.
 Gimbels opened its first Philadelphia store on the south side of the 800 block of Market Street in 1894, when it acquired the Granville Haines Dry Good Store.
-The sprawling complex spanned the northern half of the block from 8th to 9th Streets.
-In 1927, Gimbels built an office and warehouse annex at the adjacent property to the south at 819-41 Chestnut Street.
+Eventually, the sprawling department store spanned the entire block on the south side of Market Street between 8th and 9th Streets.
+In 1927, Gimbels constructed an office and warehouse annex at the adjacent property to the south at 819-41 Chestnut Street.

 In 1936, Adam Gimbel of Gimbels and Charles Devlin, the vice president of National Garages, a parking garage company headquartered in Detroit, Michigan, entered into an agreement in which National would provide parking for the Market Street department store.
 National Garages was, despite its name, an international company, established in 1922, that designed, managed, and owned parking garages.
 By the 1950s, it operated 150 garages and had designed 300 garages for locations in North America and Europe.
 Under the name Thrift-Parking, Inc., National Garages purchased a surface parking lot at 727-35 Chestnut Street, at the northeast corner of 8th and Chestnut Streets, in 1940.
+The parcel had been the site of Green's Hotel, which was demolished in 1935.
 National Garages retained the engineering firm of Abbott, Merkt & Company to design a parking structure for the site.
 Founded by Hunley Abbott and Oswald L. Merkt in New York City in 1923 as an engineering and construction services firm for industrial plants, Abbott, Merkt & Company undertook commissions for commercial and industrial buildings and civil infrastructure throughout the United States and internationally.
+Contractor

-Contractor S.H.
+S.H.
 Levin constructed the parking garage at 8th and Chestnut Streets in late 1940 and early 1941.
 Silverman & Levy, a Philadelphia architectural firm that specialized in stores and storefronts but worked in many arenas, served as consulting architects on the parking garage project.
 Silverman & Levy undertook many projects for Gimbels including updating sales floors and storefronts and were likely included on the project by Gimbels to coordinate the parking garage with their recently completed storefront and entrance work across 8th Street.

-Perspective of garage building to be erected at the N. E. cor.
-Eighth and Chestnut sts., by Thrift-Park, Inc. The structure will be built under the supervision of Abbott.
-Merkt & Co., New York engineers.
+Thrift-Park, Inc. The structure will be built under the supervision of Abbott, Merkt & Co., New York engineers.
 Silverman & Levy, this city, are consulting architects.